-6. Finish the installation by completely securing the indoor unit to the installation plate using the factory-supplied two Type "C" screws at the locations indicated at right.
+6. Finish the installation by completely securing the indoor unit to the installation plate using the factory-supplied screws (screw placement will vary depending on indoor unit model).

 The indoor unit can fall from the wall if it is not properly installed and secured to the installation plate.
 Falling indoor units can cause bodily injury or death.